- The impact of coronavirus on shipping from China has also exposed just how heavily the world relies on Chinese manufacturing

 Conversely, India’s main issue is a lack of good infrastructure.
 It ranks lower than China on several factors including customs, logistics competence, tracking, and timeliness.
 A decentralized government system also complicates doing business, and bad worker conditions are a serious consideration for companies who don’t want to deal with a PR disaster.

 Like anything else, all manufacturing hubs come with a long list of pros and cons.
 Until now, China’s had the upper hand, with its advantages far outweighing its disadvantages; that, of course, seems to be changing and could lead to many businesses choosing to begin manufacturing in these alternative hubs.
-However, for companies already manufacturing in China, moving operations to another country comes with a series of challenges.
+However, for companies already manufacturing in China, moving operations to another country come with a series of challenges.

 - Loss of knowledge: If you’ve already established manufacturing in China, you’ve invested a lot of time to build a team that knows your processes and understands how to create your product.
 Moving this to another country means it’ll take time for you to rebuild a team with this knowledge and could slow your production in the meantime.